 Mentored hunting provides training in safety and ethics for resident youth and the first-time hunters.
 These hunters learn the right way to hunt in the great outdoors.
 Mentored hunting opportunities include Waterfowler Heritage Days, waterfowl and wild turkey hunting for youth.

 First time hunters wanting to purchase a licence must be a graduate of the Manitoba Hunter Education Course or a similar hunter education course from another province or state.

 Non-resident and foreign resident youth hunters are not eligible for any of the resident youth hunting opportunities.
 All non-resident youth must purchase the appropriate big game or game bird hunting licence if they plan to hunt in Manitoba.

 Be sure to refer to the hunting regulations guide for detailed information on these youth hunting opportunities.
-You may pick up a copy of this guide at any Manitoba Conservation and Water Stewardship office and at hunting licence vendors.
+You may pick up a copy of this guide at any Manitoba Sustainable Development office and at hunting licence vendors.
 You can also download this guide for printing.